-- 1. Gather energy data, operational/performance data, and building asset data.
-Identify which independent variables are considered the most important, based on the building type and space uses. - 2.
-Calendarise the independent variable data to the same time interval that aligns with the defined baseline period. - 3.
-Normalise baseline data against the variables identified above to develop the baseline, using the methodology described in ISO 50006:2014 Energy Management Systems Measuring Energy Performance Using Energy Baselines and Energy Performance Indicators (Annex D) [2e].
+- 3. If required, calendarise the independent variable data to the same time interval that aligns with the defined baseline period. - 4.
+Normalise baseline data against the variables identified above to develop retrofit isolation baseline model(s), using the methodology described in ISO 50006:2014 Energy Management Systems Measuring Energy Performance Using Energy Baselines and Energy Performance Indicators (Annex D) [2e].
 Where it is deemed that the independent variables do not have a significant effect on the baseline, then normalisation is not required.
-However, clear justification for this approach should be provided, including an estimate of the impact on energy savings. - 4.
+However, clear justification for this approach should be provided, including an estimate of the impact on energy savings. - 5.
 Develop the baseline energy use characteristics of the equipment or end use broken down into load and hours-of-use components, and whether these components may be considered constant or variable.
-This will inform the measurement and verification process. - 5.
-Create a list of project-specific routine adjustment factors to be taken into account during the future measurement and verification process, noting also the types of potential non-routine adjustments that may be required.
+This will inform the measurement and verification process. - 6.
+Create a list of specific routine and non-routine adjustment factors to be taken into account during the measurement and verification process, noting also the types of potential non-routine adjustments that may be required.